 By Nicoletta Richardson.

-“That was the day we were like, this is going to be something that we want to keep doing,” Lukas recalls.
+“That was the day we were like, this is going to be something that we want to keep doing,” Lukas recalled.
 “It’s going to be real and we’re going to keep chasing it.
 It was awesome.”
 Lukas and Max did just that, completing seven successful shipments last year alone.
 They faced challenges with communication and locating returned Peace Corps Mali volunteers, but the connections African Sky created helped execute the whole process.

 Lukas and Max want to expand to other parts of Mali.
-First, they reconnected volunteers with their host villages from their Peace Corps training hosts, but now they are ready to reconnect volunteers with the communities in which they served.
-They just went back to Mali in February, where Scott connected them to one of our newest Malian partners, Baba, who has been assisting African Sky with expanding our programs into new areas in Mali.
+First, they reconnected volunteers with their host communities from their Peace Corps training hosts, but now they are ready to reconnect volunteers with the communities in which they served.
+They just went back to Mali in February, where Scott connected them to one of our newest Malian partners, Baba, who has been assisting African Sky with expanding our programs into new regions in Mali.